 The neighbors in the Nottingham neighborhood in Bensalem are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

-is a lower rate of childhood poverty than is found in 53.9%
+line, this neighborhood has a higher rate of childhood poverty than 53.7%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has